fruux/fruux.github.io/page/2/index.md

         </a>
         <a href="http://sabre.io/uri">
             <h3>sabre/uri</h3>
-            Utility functions for working with URIs.
+            Functions for making sense out of URIs.
         </a>
     </div>
 </section>